 WIOA Sec.
 3(5) defines “basic skills deficient” as an individual: who has English reading, writing, or computing skills at or below the 8th grade (8.9 or lower) level.

-It is expected that basic skills deficient will be determined using an objective, valid and reliable assessments such as Test for Adult Basic Education (TABE) or Comprehensive Adult Student Assessment System (CASAS).
+It is expected that basic skills deficient will be determined using objective, valid, and reliable assessments such as Test for Adult Basic Education (TABE) or Comprehensive Adult Student Assessment System (CASAS).

 (a) As defined in § 681.210(c)(3), a youth is ‘‘basic skills deficient’’ if they: